sayhitosandy/Flowchart_Converter/README.md

-# Flowchart_Converter
+# Automatatic Handwritten Flowchart Converter

-Automated Flowchart Converter
+A model that constructs digital image of a handwritten flowchart, using image-processing techniques.